deepen1987/HungryTimeApp/README.md

   - #### Install postgre jars to be used with spark
     - Download the jar **postgresql-42.2.21.jar** https://jdbc.postgresql.org/download.html
     - Copy your jars at /Users/userAccountOnMac/jars/postgresql-42.2.21.jar

+### Instructions to run the program:

+1. Download the project folder.
+2. Setup PostgreSQL DB using Scripts available as part of Database.
+3. Setup Spark, PySpark and then update the paths for JSON and CSV files in the jupyter notebook as per the instructions in it.
+Then Run the jupyter notebook.
+4. Setup MongoDB.
+5. Run the Node servers both Client and Server.
+6. Register few users from the frontend.
+7. Run the Restaurant Recommendation jupyter notebook this time.
+This needs to be run every time a new user registers (Manually).
+8. Now login and check the restaurant recommendation.